Whoever Wins This Pennsylvania County Is Expected to Win the White House

 The changing politics can be attributed in part to the area’s cultural and demographic background.

 The city of Erie, home to large immigrant and university student populations, is Pennsylvania’s fifth most populous, lying at the northern edge of the county.
-Beyond that, the area has several suburban areas and developments.
+Beyond that, the region has several suburban areas and developments.
 The southern half of the county is largely rural, home to several scattered, small townships.

 The county’s Rust Belt origins are on full display in Erie, with defunct factories and industrial centers dotting the city and its environs.